 Amanjena, or ‘peaceful paradise’, is the first Amanresort on the African continent.
 The property is located just outside the ancient Moroccan city of Marrakech on the southern road to Ouarzazate, the gateway to the Sahara Desert.
 The High Atlas Mountains claim the Marrakech horizon and the Atlantic coast is just two hours away.
-The 27-hole Amelkis Championship Golf Course lies immediately alongside Amanjena, with a second course – the Royal Golf Course – just minutes away.
+The 27-hole Amelkis Championship Golf Course in Morocco lies immediately alongside Amanjena, with a second course – the Royal Golf Course – just minutes away.

 Known in Arabic as Al Medina al-Hamra, the ‘Red City’, due to its rosy-hued walls and structures, Marrakech was the inspiration for Amanjena’s design.
 The resort’s walls and Morocco luxury pavilions echo the city’s old pisé (rammed earth) buildings as well as the Berber villages that cling to the High Atlas Mountains.
 Green is also a predominant colour in the oasis of Marrakech – the colour of Islam, paradise, royalty and abundance.
 The colour of nature gilds Amanjena, too: its lawns and vines, its emerald-clay roofs, Moroccan marble fountains and the dazzle of hand-cut, glazed tiles known as zellij.